hieutle2011/blog/content/post/nand/Nand2tetris-w5.md

 * `j`-bit: jump part (have to dig deep for the logic in week 4 material!)

 Because the pre-loaded ROM is provided, all hard work is to write hdl code to build the data memory and the CPU.
-While the data memory has 3 parts: RAM16K, Screen and Keyboard memory-mapped, which is fairly straightforward, i found CPU is a real killer.
-It took me hours of reading on course material and on forum for CPU, figuring out the control part of every chip, debugging on each line of the test script and finally grasp the idea of the instructor.
-I did ask on the forum for someone to look at my CPU code, but before receiving any feedback, i could pass the test successfully myself.
+While the fairly straightforward data memory has 3 parts: RAM16K, Screen and Keyboard memory-mapped, i found CPU is a real killer.
+It took me hours of reading on course material and on forum for logic, figuring out the control part of every chip, debugging on each line of the test script and finally grasp the idea of the instructor.
+I did ask for help on [the forum][ask], however, i could pass the test successfully myself before receiving any feedback.

 ![CPU diagram](/images/CPU.png)